Chronic Myeloid Leukemia (CML): Chemotherapy

 You are having a stem cell transplant.
 High doses of chemotherapy are used before the transplant to kill the leukemia cells in your bone marrow.

 How is chemotherapy given for CML?

-Most people have chemotherapy in an outpatient part of the hospital, at a doctor's office, or at home.
+Most people have chemotherapy in an outpatient part of the hospital, at ahealthcare provider's office, or at home.
 In some cases, you may need to stay in the hospital during treatment.
 This will depend on the medicines you are given and your overall health.
-You may take these medicines in pill form, by injection, or IV.
-You may take the medicines in more than one of these ways.
+You may get these medicines in pill form, by injection, or through a vein (IV).
+You may get the medicines in more than one of these ways.

 Killing more cancer cells.
 The medicine can kill more cancer cells over time, because the cells aren't all dividing at the same time.
 Cycles allow the medicine to fight more cells.

 Giving your body a rest.
 Treatment is hard on other cells of the body that divide quickly.
 This includes cells in the lining of the mouth and stomach.
 This causes side effects, such as sores and nausea.
+Chemotherapy can also cause a drop in healthy blood cells.
 Between cycles, your body can get a rest from the chemotherapy.

 Giving your mind a rest.
 Having chemotherapy can be stressful.
 Taking breaks between cycles can let you get an emotional break between treatments.

 What medicines are used to treat CML?